Unionville, Ontario

 Tourism is a major part of Unionville's economy.
 The village itself still resembles the small town that developed over a century or so starting in the early 1840s (when Ira White erected his Union Mills) through the middle to late 20th century.
 Now a 'heritage conservation district', it attracts thousands of visitors each year — as of 2006 it boasted nine restaurants, including three pubs.
 Main Street (originally the laneway from the village's first grist mill) also has a number of "century homes" dating back to the 19th century.
 Each year, thousands of people visit Unionville during the Unionville Festival.

 The main street has been a stand-in for fictional Connecticut town Stars Hollow during the first season of Gilmore Girls television show, and for other television and movie backdrops.

 Most of the historic buildings in Unionville are included in List of historic buildings in Markham, Ontario.

 History

 Unionville's name was derived from American-born Ira Allen White's Union Mills built in 1839, which in turn was named for the Act of Union 1840 of Upper Canada and Lower Canada.
-White would remain in the area at least up to 1860 but by 1878 his property as per York County Atlas belong to Hugh Powell Crosby as White moved to Yarmouth, Ontario were he died in 1887 (but buried in Cedar Grove Mennonite Cemetery Markham).
+White would remain in the area at least up to 1860 but by 1878 his property as per York County Atlas belong to Hugh Powell Crosby as White moved to Yarmouth, Ontario where he died in 1887 (but buried in Cedar Grove Mennonite Cemetery Markham).

 William von Moll Berczy brought the first settlers to Markham Township in 1794; they were originally from Germany but first moved to New York State.
 After arriving here, they acquired large tracts of land near current day Berczy Village at 16th Avenue and Kennedy Road.

 Illness and famine in 1795–1796 reduced the population but the others remained on the develop a settlement: